JakeClark38a/VulnBot/README.md

 }

 Then edit db_config.yaml to match your MySQL settings, including socket location after `nix-shell --run "bash"`.

+Start database with command at "To start: mysqld ...", and use socket path instead of username/password

 Run these commands to setup db `nix-shell --run "mysql --socket=<socket-path-showed-above>/.mysql/mysql.sock -u root -e 'CREATE DATABASE IF NOT EXISTS vulnbot_db;'"`